 Once you have completed the required training, prepare the following prior to your application.
 Ensure you have all of this information ready before you apply.
 Incomplete applications will be closed and not processed.

 Support native bee populations

 Did you know?
 Keeping honey bees does not support native bee populations.

 Provide proof of training

 Ensure you have all of this information ready before you apply.
 Incomplete applications will be closed and not processed.

 The licensing regulations ensure new beekeepers are properly trained and adhere to commonly accepted beekeeping practices that prevent potential community issues, and that any neighbouring concerns are addressed.

 Calgarians already keeping bees are asked to register their colonies with The City of Calgary through the licensing program.

-Beekeepers in Alberta also need to register (for free) with the province.
+Please note: Beekeepers in Alberta must register (for free) with the province.
 This needs to be submitted by June 30 of each year.